chris-wood/chris-wood.github.io/_posts/2015-5-30-Staying-Fresh.md

 product-driven mindset about software.

 My biggest fear when doing my Ph.D. is that
 I might forget what it means to write software professionally.
-Being engulged in research code can make a skilled engineer rot (technically speaking).
+Being engulfed in research code can make a skilled engineer rot (technically speaking).
 Completing my Ph.D. teaches me how to conduct research, so I have to teach (and re-teach) myself how to be a professional programmer.
 So how do I stay fresh while still meeting